JulianHeaney/note-taker/README.md

 ## Description

-A note taking application that allows users to input note Title and Text.
-Users can save and delete notes.
+A note taking application that allows a user to input note title and text.
+Notes can be saved and deleted.

 View the deployed application [here](https://peaceful-brushlands-07734.herokuapp.com//)